 Microsoft Visual Basic for Application.

-Step 3: From the menu bar, tap to the “Insert” option, and after then choose the “Module” tab.
+Step 3: From the menu bar, tap the “Insert” option, and after then choose the “Module” tab.

 Step 4: Just copy down the following VBA code, mentioned below.
 After then paste it on the module section.